urban-bot/urban-bot/docs/website/docs/getting-started.md

 </details>

 4. Your bot is ready to launch!
 Run `npm run dev` in `my-app` directory and write something to your bot.
 It should work as default app with two commands `/echo` and `/logo`.

+> If you see error looks like
+> `error: [polling_error] {"code":"EFATAL","message":"EFATAL: Error: connect ECONNREFUSED 127.0.0.1:9150"}`
+> probably an internet provider blocks Telegram connection.
+You need to use a VPN, or you could use the Tor browser, see the [example](https://github.com/urban-bot/urban-bot/tree/master/examples/telegram-proxy-tor).